Safe Schools MD1-833-MD-B-SAFE

 The best way to support a friend experiencing bullying is to tell a trusted adult about what happened.
 Try to involve the person being bullied in the discussion.
 They might be afraid to tell someone and your encouragement could help.
 Telling is not tattling when it's done to help someone.
 Adults can help stop bullying, but only if you tell them.

 Be a friend, even if this person is not yet your friend.
-Show kindness and empathy and tell them they don't deserve to be treated badly.
 Ask if they are ok and if there’s anything you can do to help and support them.
 Let them know you don't agree with it and that you care.
 Being bullied hurts and friends can make a huge difference.

 Refuse to spread lies and rumors.
 If you hear a rumor that you know is untrue or sends you a message that is hurtful to someone else, stand up and let the person know it's wrong.